kkuismin/kkvvrsolutions-ticketguru/TicketGuru/API Doc/Ticket.md

 - **Data Params**

-  All columns in table are nullable, none are required "barcode": String
+  All columns in table are nullable, none are required<br />
+  "barcode": String<br />
   "isChecked": Boolean

 - **Success Response:**